Calculus Network Aiming at Unifying the Internet of Value for Shaping the Future of Cryptoasset Markets | Taiwan News

 Henry Pang, creator of Calculus Network, noted during a private finance industry salon in New York that the liquidity in cryptoasset markets is spread out over 10,000 cryptocurrency exchanges, with as much as 40% difference in price between each exchange.
 “However, by unifying the internet of value and building mature infrastructure, Calculus is building towards the future of cryptoasset markets,” he said.

-Calculus Network aims to integrate liquidity across exchanges to establish a maximally liquid, fair and transparent market, with global consensus on the values of digital assets.
+Calculus Network is designed to be a decentralized consensus layer for the Internet of Value.
+It aims to integrate liquidity across exchanges to establish a maximally liquid, fair and transparent market, with global consensus on the values of digital assets.
 The network also provides a rich suite of financial derivatives that enable individuals and organizations to form hedging strategies and protect their positions and provides the financial infrastructure for institutional investments to enter the global crypto markets.

-It was formed by a team of experts specialized in technology, financial engineering, and research, 50% of whom have PhD degrees.
+“Calculus Network was formed by a team of experts specialized in technology, financial engineering, and research, 50% of whom have PhD degrees.
 Besides Henry Pang, our core members also include Chao Li, who was previously VP at Goldman Sachs NYSE Designated Market Maker group, Deutsche Bank, and Morgan Stanley, and Owen Wang, who was previously VP at JP Morgan.
 Both have provided the team with strong academic guidance and professional experience.
-With cutting-edge technologies and full academic support, the team has successfully initiated a few blockchain based projects such as Eigen Capital.
+With cutting-edge technologies and full academic support, the team has successfully initiated a few blockchain based projects such as Eigen Capital," said Shania Wen.

 CONTACT: Calculus Network